chuckbjones/lifecycle/README.md

         launchctl load ~/Library/LaunchAgents/homebrew.mxcl.mongodb.plist
     Or, if you don't want/need launchctl, you can just run: mongod --config /usr/local/etc/mongod.conf

+### Bower (optional) ###
+If you need to install or upgrade a client-side dependency, install it through bower.
+To install bower:

+`npm install -g bower`

+To install, for example, backbone.js:

+`bower install --save backbone`

+This will install backbone into the `bower_components` directory and lock in the installed version in `bower.json`.

 ## Import data ##
 If you have existing data that you want to import into the mongodb instance, you can run these commands: